MinaProtocol/mina/BRANCHING.md

 ### Hard forks / releases:

 Whenever a hard fork happens, the code in the corresponding release branch, e.g. `berkeley`, is released.
 When this happens, the current `compatible` is entirely discarded and a new `compatible` gets created based off of `develop`:
 - `release/1.X.X` branches are made off of `compatible` and tagged with alpha and beta tags until the code is deemed stable, then the `release/1.X.X` branch is merged into `master` and given a stable tag.
-Whenever code is tagged, if anything is missing in in the upstream branches (compatible, develop) then the tagged branch is also merged back for consistency.
+Whenever code is tagged, if anything is missing in in the downstream branches (compatible, develop) then the tagged branch is also merged back for consistency.
 - So after Berkeley release: `berkeley` branch will become the new `master`. `berkeley` will be removed from `proof-systems`. `develop` will be renamed into `compatible`.